View Askew Vulgarians

 The team boasts a bold and striking color scheme—white, scarlet red, and black—paired with imagery inspired by Vulgar the Clown, a character first designed by Walter Flanagan in 1993 as the logo for View Askew Productions.
 This design reinforces their deep connection to Kevin Smith’s View Askewniverse while fully embracing their unapologetic, in-your-face aesthetic.
 Their vivid colors, iconic mascot, and fearless approach to edgy jersey design have always made them one of the most distinct and recognizable teams in the VASHL.

 Founded as one of the Original Four VASHL teams, the View Askew Vulgarians have remained a dominant force in the league since its inception.
-When Kevin Smith’s Puck U team entered the 3rd Annual Walter Gretzky Street Hockey Tournament in 2009, they brought the Vulgarians, Monroeville Zombies, and Leonardo Reapers with them, forming the first-ever VASHL division.
+When Kevin Smith’s Puck U team entered the 3rd Annual Walter Gretzky Street Hockey Tournament in 2009, they brought the Vulgarians, Monroeville Zombies, and Leonardo Reapers with them, forming the first-ever VASHL teams.
 The Vulgarians quickly established themselves as the strongest team, securing the inaugural VASHL Cup with a dominant performance.

 The Vulgarian’s early success continued in 2011, when they became the first-ever two-time VASHL Cup champions, proving their ability to remain at the top even as the league expanded to include teams like the Red State Raiders, LA Mings, View Askew Girls, and Funployees.